Grassman semialgebras and the Cayley-Hamilton theorem: Introduction

-A \textbf{\semiringg0 negation map} on a \semiringg0 $\mathcal A$ is a negation map which satisfies (-)(ab) = a((-)b) for all $a ,b \in \mathcal A.$ \end{defn} In the classical case the negative is a negation map.
-For tropical algebra, we could just take $(-)$ to be the identity map.
+A \textbf{\semiringg0 negation map} on a \semiringg0 $\mathcal A$ is a negation map which satisfies $(-)(ab) = a((-)b) = ((-)a)b $ for all $a ,b \in \mathcal A.$ \end{defn} In the classical case the negative is a negation map.
+For tropical algebra, one could just take $(-)$ to be the identity map, but we want a less trivial example.

-We write $ a (-)b $ for $a+ ((-)b)$, $(\pm )a$ for $\{ a, (-a)\},$ and $ a ^\circ$ for $ a (-)a$, called a \textbf{quasi-zero}.
-The set~$\mathcal A ^\circ$ of quasi-zeroes is an important $\tT$-submodule of $\mathcal A $.
+We write $ a (-)b $ for $a+ ((-)b)$, $(\pm )a$ for $\{ a, (-)a\},$ and $ a ^\circ$ for $ a (-)a$, called a \textbf{quasi-zero}.
+The set~$M ^\circ$ of quasi-zeroes is an important $\tT$-submodule of $M $.
 When $\mathcal A$ is a semiring, $\mathcal A^\circ$ is an ideal.

-We define $(-)^\zero a$ to be $a$ and, for $k \in \Net$ we inductively define $(-)^k a$ to be $(-)((-)^{k-1}a).$
+We define $(-)^\zero a$ to be $a$ and, for $k \in \Net$, we inductively define $(-)^k a$ to be $(-)((-)^{k-1}a).$